worldmaking/digm5010/index.md

   - Need to use a public URL, e.g. upload to github pages: https://alicelab.world/digm5010/yellowmax/index.html
 - Exporting via [RNBO](https://cycling74.com/products/rnbo)
   - See template here: https://rnbo.cycling74.com/learn/using-the-web-page-template

-Something suitable for Yellowtail?
-- We can have many paths - do they all make sound?
-  - For now, we could keep it simple and just sonify one path?
-- Should it sound continuously?
-- What kinds of **movements** map well to changes of sound?
-What about **speed**?
-- Does position matter?
-Should we only hear the nearest ones to the mouse?
-- If it has color, what do we map that to?
-- Should we connect it to a rhythm?

 ## Annotated Bibliography